 On top of that, a large, active community has sprung up around this piece of software.
-Members of that community are able to place markers on the map to provide more information about an area, or to mark items of interest.
+Members of that community can place markers on the map to provide more information about an area or mark interest items.
 You’ll find all kinds of wonderful landmarks from around the globe already listed on the maps.
 Want to see the Eiffel Tower?
 It’s marked.
 The Great Wall?
 Yep, it’s there too.
 You can even create mini-tours to various places to show off to your friends.
 All of this is included in the program, and it’s free for download.

-The software has been available for Windows PC’s for some time, but has just recently been released for Mac’s as well.
+The software has been available for Windows PCs for some time but has recently been released for Macs.
 Download it, install it, and then lose hours while you explore the world.
 I use it all the time, sometimes just for getting directions, and sometimes just to find cool stuff all over the maps.
-What cool stuff have you found??
+What cool stuff have you found?

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023